20 May 2020 Professing progressivism for emergency loans?

 First, if the government is worried that law-breaking businesses might get CEBA loans, isn’t it naïve at best to rely on these businesses to freely report their own lawbreaking?
 Who do you know who does that?

 Second, if the government wants to make sure it only assists law-abiding businesses, why be so selective with the laws?
 CEBA does not ask if your business is engaged in criminal activity, or if it is accurately reporting income and paying taxes.
-Do we want to be giving emergency relief funds to businesses involved in human trafficking or tax fraud?
+Do we want to give emergency relief funds to businesses involved in human trafficking or tax fraud?

 Third, it would not be clear what laws are involved here.
 Activity or speech that “promotes violence” or “incites hatred” may be punishable under criminal law, but the threshold for what counts as criminal hate speech is very high.
 Such speech might also be captured by the lower threshold of provincial laws against hate speech, but it differs between provinces and some provinces don’t have hate speech laws.

 Fourth, as for the “does not discriminate” part, human rights laws actually permit discrimination in some contexts (e.g. a women-only gym, or a Jewish publication hiring Jewish writers).
 Simply put, not all discrimination is unjust or unlawful.
 CEBA, however, does not mention this.
 Why?
 What is the government up to here?
 To avoid this problem, the government could simply ask applicants to confirm that their business complies with the applicable human rights statute*, though that would still beg the question: why not other laws, too?